zarthur/CSCC-Android-Mobile-Applications-Notes/week_08/readme.md

 ## Menus
 The right area of the toolbar is reserved for the menu.
-A menu consists of action items that can perform an action on the current screen or on the app as a while.
+A menu consists of action items that can perform an action on the current screen or on the app as a whole.
 We'll create actions to create a contact and to display favorites or all contacts.
 We'll need some string resources for use with the menu; add these to `res/values/strings.xml`: